The One-Person Billion-Dollar Company: How AI Is Rewriting the Laws of Business

 The Historical Pattern

 Every major technological shift reduces the amount of human labor required to create value.
+Agriculture gave way to mechanization, manufacturing to automation, and software to abstraction.
+Each step reduced our dependency on human effort, freeing people to work higher up the chain.

 The Final Form of the Company